openmovementproject/openmovement/docs/buildax/docs/faq.md

 ## I have tried the above and still cannot solve my problem

+The first thing you should do is reset the router, and check if this solves the problem.
+Locally, simply unplug the device and plug it in again.
+This can also be done remotely by [issuing the `reset` command](commands.md#reset) over telnet or serial.

-Another thing to check is if there are any assertions in the ERRORS.txt file on the SD card with timestamps around the time you saw this problem.
+If this does not solve your problem, you should check if there are any assertions in the ERRORS.txt file on the SD card with timestamps around the time you saw this problem.
 "Reset" lines in this file are usually fine (they are added when the LRS starts up to indicate the reset type), unless you have encountered a [General Exception](hardware.md#led-flash-codes).
 The 4-digit number indicates the type of reset and is taken from the value of the reset register.

 If you encounter a line reading "ASSERT" and a file/line number, this might indicate a firmware issue.
 Please send us this file and a description of what you were trying to do, and steps to reproduce your problem (if possible).

-Still having problems - try turning it off and on!